torleifg/multi-label-bert-classifier/README.md

 The model performance is evaluated using several metrics, including F1 Macro Score, which is particularly suited for imbalanced datasets like this one.

-After training the NB-Bert-base model for one epoch, the F1 Macro Score was: **0.83**.

-After training the NB-Bert-large model for one epoch, the F1 Macro Score was: **0.89**.

-After training the DistilBERT base multilingual (cased) for one epoch, the F1 Macro Score was: **0.84**.